roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  "Good.
 Cause I won't be able to walk normal until our next Girl's Night Out, you beast."
 She pulled me down for a hot kiss, before dropping to her knees and giving me a short little goodbye suck.

  I laid back on the bed, and Beth crawled over and finished what Dawn had started, while our favorite couple finished dressing and made their way out.
 When Holly returned from escorting the wild one's out, she cuddled up to my side and we watched Beth first suck me for what seemed like an eternity, then ride me to her own completion.
 Even then she didn't give up, but continued on diligently, trying to get me to shoot one more time.
-Report_Story #2